jkzorz/jkzorz.github.io/_posts/2019-06-11-ANOSIM-test.md

 ```
 This time, my Significance value is 0.001, and my R value is 0.941.
 My significance value is much lower than 0.05, and my R value is close to 1.
 Therefore, there is a strong, statistically significant difference in my microbial communities based on the grouping "Time".

 Reporting these statistics is sufficient for an ANOSIM test.
-If you want to dig deeper however, and find out which species are found statistically more abundantly in one group versus another, try **[Indicator species analysis](https://jkzorz.github.io/2019/07/02/Indicator-species-analysis.html)**
+If you want to dig deeper however, and find out which species are found statistically more abundantly in one group versus another, try **[Indicator species analysis](https://jkzorz.github.io/2019/07/02/Indicator-species-analysis.html)** Also if you have a continuous variable, rather than a categorical grouping variable, and you want to see how your microbial community covaries with the continuous variable, try a **[Mantel Test](https://jkzorz.github.io/2019/07/08/mantel-test.html)**